chroma-core/chroma/docs/cip/CIP-10082023_Expose_Collection_Dimensionality.md

 ## **Motivation**

-Currently validation of embedding dimensionality is done on the server-side (or local persistent/ephemeral clients).
+Currently, validation of embedding dimensionality is done on the server-side (or local persistent/ephemeral clients).
 We believe that by exposing the dimensionality of a collection to the client, we can improve the user experience by allowing the client to validate the dimensionality of the embedding before sending it to the server.

 ## **Public Interfaces**

 The following changes are proposed:

-- New server API endpoint: `GET /api/v1/collections/{collection}/dimensionality`
+- New server API endpoint: `GET /api/v1/collections/{collection}/dimensions`
 - New method `chromadb.api.API._dimensions` is added to the API class with corresponding FastAPI and SegmentAPI implementations.
 - New `chromadb.api.models.Collection.dimensions` method is added.